arvidn/libtorrent/docs/manual.rst

 are all downloaded in that order.
 For more details, see queuing_.

 If you pass in resume data, the auto_managed state of the torrent when the resume data was saved will override the auto_managed state you pass in here.
-You can override this by setting ``override_resume_data``.

 ``storage`` can be used to customize how the data is stored.
 The default storage will simply write the data to the files it belongs to, but it could be